 Sheffield researchers team up for study of press regulation

-A collaborative research team led from the Department of Journalism Studies has received a major grant to compare press regulation and ethics across ten European nations.
+A collaborative research team led from the School of Journalism, Media and Communication has received a major grant to compare press regulation and ethics across ten European nations.

 Funded by the UK's Arts and Humanities Research Council (AHRC), the Defining Freedom of the Press project will explore media governance in the ten countries that lead the World Press Freedom rankings.